-Locating buried utilities is an art as well as a science requiring training, experience and the right equipment.
+GPR OneCall’s underground utility locating services combine art and science with extensive training, experience, and the latest equipment.
 No single utility location instrument can detect all types of buried utilities.
-It is therefore imperative to utilize a variety of instruments which are uniquely suited to specific tasks.
+It is therefore imperative to utilize a variety of instruments, each of which is uniquely suited to specific tasks.

 Ground Penetrating Radar (GPR)